 The genealogy of such Nietzschean aesthetic and cultural theorizing, finds its penultimate source in Cecil Taylor's early philosophical influence Arthur Schopenhauer.
-There have been parallels made between Arthur Schopenhauer's "will" and Miles Davis' jazz outlook.
-Although Miles Davis was a pessimistically minded figure, (which registers with Arthur Schopenhauer's philosophy) the unrelenting nature of Schopenhauerian "will" finds its musical counterpart in the rapacity of a Cecil Taylor improvisation.
-Christopher Janaway writes that, "Schopenhauer contends that the progression of musical notes through time is immediately understood by the human mind as an analogy of the progress of our own inner strivings".
-(2002, pg.
-85) Cecil Taylor's "ecstasis" very much sums up such metaphysical strivings in the form of music mediated arts.
+There have been parallels made between Arthur Schopenhauer's 'will' and Miles Davis' jazz outlook.
+Although Miles Davis was a pessimistically minded figure, (which registers with Arthur Schopenhauer's philosophy) the unrelenting nature of Schopenhauerian 'will' finds its musical counterpart in the rapacity of a Cecil Taylor improvisation.
+Christopher Janaway writes that, "Schopenhauer contends that the progression of musical notes through time is immediately understood by the human mind as an analogy of the progress of our own inner strivings" (2002, p.
+85).
+Cecil Taylor's 'ecstasis' very much sums up such metaphysical strivings in the form of music mediated arts.
 From Cecil Taylor's situation, one can trace the Nietzschean will to power's reactionary emergence from Arthur Schopenhauer's continental thought.
-In Arthur Schopenhauer's the will to live56, a monastic portrait of sustenance is painted, while in
+In Arthur Schopenhauer's the will to live56, a monastic portrait of sustenance is painted, while in http://en.wikipedia.org/wiki/The_Will_to_Power